Supplies

 Clothing

-• Good quality solid footwear –our tracks can be rough so wear closed toe sturdy footwear that you find comfortable – jandals/thongs/slippers aren’t a good idea on New Zealand tracks.
+• Good quality solid footwear – our tracks can be rough, so wear sturdy shoes or boots with good tread on the sole that is comfortable to wear – jandals/crocs/slides aren’t a good idea on most New Zealand tracks.

-• Layer your clothing, but don’t wear cotton – thermals/fleece are a great idea because they stay warm when wet.
-Leave your cotton and denim behind as it won’t keep you warm when it's wet.
-Expect to get wet while in New Zealand's outdoors.
+• Layer your clothing, but don’t wear cotton – wool, fleece and polypropylene fabrics are a great idea because they stay warm when wet.
+You should expect to get wet while in New Zealand's outdoors.
+Cotton and denim pull heat from your body when wet, which can lead to hypothermia, so unless you need to cool down due to extreme temperatures, leave these behind.

 • Warm hat and gloves – even in summer, Kiwi trampers never leave home without these.